NORTHLAND COASTS & CAPE TOUR

-HOTEL/HOME PICKUP & TRAVEL TO OPONONI: Auckland, Warkworth, Hamilton, Tauranga, Rotorua, Waihi, New Plymouth + MORE.
+HOTEL/HOME PICKUP & TRAVEL TO OPONONI: Auckland, Warkworth, Hamilton, Tauranga, Rotorua, Waihi + MORE.
 End of tour return & transfer to original pickup location.
 (Want to return elsewhere?
 Call or email us).

 Guests from WELLINGTON, CHRISTCHURCH + MORE – Option of return flights inc home pickup & return for $199 per person (subject to availability of seats & airfares).

 Additional Night Accommodation in AUCKLAND – pre & post, enquire for options.